Naval Architecture, Ocean & Marine Engineering Kelvin Hydrodynamics Laboratory

-We're now one of the leading providers of testing services to the UK tidal and wave energy industry.
-We provide repeatable and controllable conditions for testing of wave and tidal energy devices on a moderate scale (1:50th to 1:25th scale depending on application).
+We’re now one of the leading providers of testing services to the UK wind, wave and tidal energy industry.
+We provide repeatable and controllable conditions for testing of wind, wave and tidal energy devices on a moderate scale (1:50th to 1:25th scale depending on application).

 Travel from the city centre or Glasgow airport will take around half an hour in a taxi.

 We use the tank for a wide range of marine hydrodynamics tests including measurement of:

 - unsteady motion of ships and floating bodies

 - hydrodynamics of towed surface-piercing and submerged bodies